 Tennessee is placing a greater focus on ensuring it invests in what works to best serve citizens across the state.
 Part of this effort, known as evidence-based budgeting, began in the spring of 2019 within the budget division of the Department of Finance and Administration.
-Current fiscal year budgeting forms, required from all executive agencies, use the Tennessee Evidence Framework and follow the principles of evidence-based budgeting.

 The Tennessee Evidence Framework is designed to standardize the language that is used enterprise-wide to classify programs in Tennessee based on the level of available evidence supporting the program.

 In this model, five evidence steps build from left to right.
 Every program has a logic model, or a theory of action, that guides its operation.
 Outputs are process measures, while outcomes communicate impact on participants or systems over time.
 The evidence and strong evidence steps indicate that the program is supported by at least one rigorous evaluation.
 Various factors can prevent a program from being rigorously evaluated, so ultimately the expectation is that all Tennessee programs are at least measuring outcomes.

 Evidence is a rigorous body of research that demonstrates the effectiveness of existing programs or proposed pilots in Tennessee.

 To meet criteria for the Evidence and Strong Evidence steps in the Tennessee Evidence Framework, evaluations must be rigorous.
 “Rigorous” evaluations are impact evaluations that use comparison groups—where a group that receives the program or service, and group that doesn’t—to determine the effectiveness of a program or service on the desired outcomes.
 Randomized controlled trials (RCT) and quasi-experimental designs (QED) are evaluations that use comparison groups.